cristianoag/msx-picoverse/README.md

 The OLIMEX boards are also open-source and can be built from the provided files available in the GitHub at https://github.com/OLIMEX/RP2040-PICO30

-### Boards based on the RP2350 chip
+### Cartridges based on the RP2350 chip (PicoVerse 2350)

-The RP2350 is a high-performance microcontroller developed by Raspberry Pi Ltd., introduced in August 2024 as the successor to the RP2040.
-It features a unique dual-core, dual-architecture design, allowing to select between two Arm Cortex-M33 cores and two open-hardware Hazard3 RISC-V cores, operating at up to 150 MHz.
+The RP2350, introduced in August 2024, is a high-performance microcontroller developed by Raspberry Pi Ltd. It features a unique dual-core, dual-architecture design, allowing selection between two Arm Cortex-M33 cores or two open-hardware Hazard3 RISC-V cores, operating at up to 150 MHz.

+Key specifications include:

-Key specifications include 520 KB of on-chip SRAM divided into ten independent banks, support for up to 16 MB of external QSPI flash or PSRAM, and a comprehensive set of
+* Memory: 520 KB of on-chip SRAM divided into ten independent banks.
-features:
+* External Memory Support: Up to 16 MB of external QSPI flash or PSRAM.
 * Communication Interfaces: 2× UART, 2× SPI controllers, 2× I²C controllers.
 * Analog and Digital I/O: 24 PWM channels, 4 or 8 ADC channels (depending on the package), and up to 48 GPIO pins.
 * USB Support: USB 1.1 controller with host and device capabilities.
 * Programmable I/O: 12 PIO state machines for flexible interfacing.

-The PicoVerse 2350 cartridges are based on development boards that expose 48 GPIO pins, and *WILL NOT WORK* with conventional Raspberry Pi Pico2 dev boards that usually expose only 26 GPIO pins.
-At this moment the following boards are supported:
+PicoVerse 2350 cartridges are based on development boards that expose 48 GPIO pins and are not compatible with conventional Raspberry Pi Pico 2 development boards, which typically expose only 26 GPIO pins.
+Currently, the following board is supported:

 * [Pimoroni PGA2350](https://shop.pimoroni.com/products/pga2350?variant=42092629229651)